Alexow021/TyrexBot/README.md

- <title>before use code install all requirements in the requirements.txt</title>
+ before use code install all requirements in the requirements.txt